artifact-2026/htap-anon/README.md

 # htap
-A hybrid transactional (RocksDB), analytical (Ceph) processing key/value store that is available, consistent, and scalable.
-The store is logically an LSM tree mapped in the system consisted of RocksDB instances and a Ceph storage cluster.
+A hybrid transactional and analytical workload processing platform that is available, consistent, and scalable.
+The platform is logically an LSM tree mapped in the system consisted of RocksDB instances and a Ceph storage cluster.

-## Level-0 MemTable

-## Ceph Storage Cluster

 ### Deploying a Ceph storage cluster
 #### prerequirement